How Schools are Selected: Our Methodology

 3. Holistic Decision-Making

-After the initial data review, our team evaluates each school through a qualitative lens, weighing history, mission, student experience, and resource strength.
+We do not rely on metrics alone.
+After the initial data review, our editorial team evaluates each institution through a qualitative lens, considering mission alignment, adult learner experience, and consistency over time.

 The Four As in Practice